-Case Studies: Sharing experiences and lessons learned, both successful and unsuccessful, in the form of case studies would be particularly helpful to researchers across the community.
-Such a collection of case studies would have at least two purposes: First, a collection of validation case studies comparing hybrid simulation and shake table test results (develop testbed cases) could be valuable for conveying the power of these methods to other researchers and to practitioners.
-For example, EUCENTRE and other labs have done extensive experimentation with large bearing devices using Simulink.
-Data can be made available to validate numerical models of actuators and improve the understanding of actuator dynamics (tracking and delays).
-The second purpose is that this could act as a sort of trouble-shooting manual.
+Case Studies and References Data Sets: Sharing experiences and lessons learned, both successful and unsuccessful, in the form of case studies would be particularly helpful to researchers across the community.
+Such reference data sets would be attractive components of young investigator/career proposals, publishable in a suitable data repository.
+Such a collection of case studies would have at least two purposes: First, a collection of validation case studies comparing hybrid simulation and shake table test results (develop testbed cases) could be valuable for conveying the value of these methods to other researchers and to practitioners.
+As an example, EUCENTRE and other labs have done extensive experimentation with large bearing devices using Simulink.
+Data from these experiments can be made available to validate numerical models of actuators and improve the understanding of actuator dynamics (tracking and delays).
+The second purpose is that these could serve a role as a sort of trouble-shooting manual.
 Collecting relevant data, identifying and documenting challenges and lessons learned in each step will help researchers to understand and overcome difficulties that they are having in their own testing.
-It would be best if it is searchable to allow researchers to find similar situations.
+It would be best if such data and metadata were searchable to allow researchers to find similar situations.